gcc-mirror/gcc/gcc/config/arm/arm.md

 ;; load- and store-multiple insns
-;; The arm can load/store any set of registers, provided that they are in ;; ascending order; but that is beyond GCC so stick with what it knows.
+;; The arm can load/store any set of registers, provided that they are in ;; ascending order, but these expanders assume a contiguous set.

 (define_expand "load_multiple"
   [(match_par_dup 3 [(set (match_operand:SI 0 "" "")